rackerlabs/technical-blog/_posts/2020-06-03-rackspace-offers-a-compete-suite-of-services-for-oracle-cx-commerce.md

 application a way to obtain ongoing assistance from the RAS Digital Oracle Commerce team.
 You can use this support to troubleshoot issues with your Oracle CX Commerce implementation as well as update your implementation and integrations.
-The offering comprises a set block of hours to which you subscribe to for this work.
+The offering comprises a set block of hours to which you subscribe for this work.

-Because it offers services for the SaaS version of the Oracle Commerce Application, RAS AMS for Oracle CX Commerce complements the existing offer of RAS Digital for ATG.
+Because it offers services for the SaaS version of the Oracle Commerce application, RAS AMS for Oracle CX Commerce complements the existing offer of RAS Digital for ATG.
 Customers who choose Oracle CX Commerce can also purchase services from Rackspace Oracle Commerce experts to help them get the most value from their Oracle CX Commerce implementations.